Smart cities, digital governance & sustainable impact tech

 IF is a technology studio, specialising in ethical and practical uses of data and AI.
 The team has unrivalled expertise in showing organisations how to collect, store and treat data so they are both ethically sound and commercially successful.

-Thought leader, strategic advisor & writer on Smart Cities.
+Thought leader & strategic advisor on Smart Cities.

-Anthony is the founder of Bits and Atoms, a smart cities strategy consultancy and planning studio that works with industry, government and philanthropy on economic development, digital placemaking, and strategic technology forecasting.
+Anthony is the founder of Bits and Atoms, a smart cities strategy consultancy and planning studio that works with industry, government and philanthropy on strategic technology forecasting.

 Copenhagen – To be announced shortly!